The order of the event is as follows:

-The event opens with a keynote from Jude Kelly.
-Comedian, writer and presenter Sandi Toksvig then kicks off the day by shining a light on what the future looks like for women.
+Comedian, writer, actor and presenter Sandi Toksvig kicks off the day by exploring what the future looks like for women.

-Musician and author Lily Allen appears in conversation in the wake of her book release My Thoughts Exactly, followed by spoken word and music from some of the UK's best poets and artists.
+Musician and author Lily Allen appears in conversation with WOW founder Jude Kelly, following the release of her book My Thoughts Exactly.

-The event continues with a discussion on female leadership with a group of First Nations and Indigenous women.
-We are honoured to welcome Dr Sandra Phillips, Associate Professor at Jumbunna Institute for Indigenous Education and Research, University of Technology Sydney; and Mayor Vonda Malone, a Torres Strait Islander and the first female mayor of Torres Shire Council with 22 years' experience with the Australian government.
-This session examines how women leaders of First Nations around the world are practising a new model of global leadership, working with their communities and families in the face of colonial power and its ongoing legacies, and shares their hopes for the future.
+We are honoured to welcome two First Nations and Indigenous women for a discussion on female leadership.
+These include Dr Sandra Phillips, Associate Professor at Jumbunna Institute for Indigenous Education and Research, University of Technology Sydney; and Mayor Vonda Malone, the first female mayor of Torres Shire Council with 22 years' experience with the Australian government.
+This session examines how women leaders of First Nations around the world are practising a new model of global leadership, working with their communities and families in the face of colonial power and its ongoing legacies, and share their hopes for the future.

 WOW – Women of the World festival is a global movement founded by Jude Kelly at Southbank Centre in 2010, celebrating women and girls and looking at the obstacles that stop them from achieving their potential.